-- our plans to develop and market new products, enhancements or technologies and the timing of these development and marketing plans; - our estimates regarding our capital requirements and our needs for additional financing; - our estimates of our expenses, future revenues and profitability; - our estimates of the size of the markets for our products and services; - our expectations related to the rate and degree of market acceptance of our products; and - our estimates of the success of other competing technologies that may become available.
+- our plans to develop and market new products, enhancements or technologies and the timing of these development and marketing plans; - · our estimates regarding our capital requirements and our needs for additional financing; - our estimates of our expenses, future revenues, and profitability; - our estimates of the possible impacts of the COVID-19 pandemic; - our estimates of the size of the markets for our products and services; - our expectations related to the rate and degree of market acceptance of our products; and - our estimates of the success of other competing technologies that may become available.

 Although forward-looking statements in this Annual Report reflect the good faith judgment of our management, such statements can only be based on facts and factors currently known and understood by us.
 Consequently, forward-looking statements involve inherent risks and uncertainties and actual financial results and outcomes may differ materially and adversely from the results and outcomes discussed in or anticipated by the forward-looking statements.
 A number of important factors could cause actual financial results to differ materially and adversely from those in the forward-looking statements.
-We urge you to consider the risks and uncertainties discussed elsewhere in this report and in the other documents filed by us with the Securities and Exchange Commission ("SEC") in evaluating our forward-looking statements.
+We urge you to consider the risks and uncertainties discussed elsewhere in this report (including in Item 1A, Risk Factors) and in the other documents filed by us with the Securities and Exchange Commission ("SEC") in evaluating our forward-looking statements.
 We have no plans, and undertake no obligation, to revise or update our forward-looking statements to reflect any event or circumstance that may arise after the date of this report.
 We caution readers not to place undue reliance upon any such forward-looking statements, which speak only as of the date made.